Make the History of Seaford Come Alive!

 - A textile display in the slave quarter includes two working looms and displays contrasting the processes of turning cotton, flax, and wool fibers into cloth.

-- Tours are available year round at both sites, but fall and spring are optimum times at the plantation due to the variety of outside games and activities.
+- Tours are available year round at both sites, but fall and spring are optimum times for the Mansion grounds due to the variety of outside games and activities.

 The Education Department also sponsors a Youth Volunteer Program which begins in fifth grade.
-Youth are trained and serve as docents during special events, participate in Victorian related weaving and cooking activities, help maintain a positive appearance at the plantation, and more.
+Youth are trained and serve as docents during special events, participate in Victorian related weaving and cooking activities, help maintain a positive appearance at the Ross Mansion and more.
 LEARN MORE